MartinMKD/WeatherSvcDemo/README.md

 **apiKey=5cf87e4d27fa3db53bbb23b354fdb5a9%**<br/>
 *martin@macbookpro WeatherSvcDemo %*<br/>

-The current API key does work.
+The above API key does work.

 Once it is up and running, to test it, open your favorite browser and enter a URL (e.g.):